brightwellt/CarND-Vehicle-Detection/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+- manually sort the test / training data to avoid having near-identical images in both test and training sets.
+- augment the test / training data with additional images.
+- The window search does not cover the entire image; notably the right and bottom sides  can sometimes be missing a window.
+I could tweak the search algorithm to fit one last set of windows against the those edges hand edge.